lfe-deprecated/books/README.md

 Once those changes are made, to add the actual content for a new book, run `make init-YOUR-BOOK`.

-To publish any changes made upstream (e.g., after the merging of a pull request), be sure to run `make update` in your working directoy of this project, and then `git push origin master`.
+To publish any changes made upstream (e.g., after the merging of a pull request), be sure to run `make publish` in your working directoy of this project.
 After that, the latest version of all books will be published.